Our Marketing intern Simran Purewal shares her thoughts and feelings about how the current pandemic will affect her final year at university.

 As the end of my placement is near and the time to start my final year comes closer, I am starting to think about what optional modules I will pick and what I will write my dissertation on.
 I suppose this is all I can do until the University decides what style of teaching they will adopt.
 The fact that me and my friends are going through the same thing puts me at ease, and gives me hope that even if my final year is all online, I can still try and make the most out of it and have the best possible time!

 Our Marketing intern Simran Purewal shares her thoughts and feelings about how the current pandemic will affect her final year at university.
-On March 23rd, the government ordered a full-scale lockdown in the UK.
-At the time, I was still in Leeds living in my university house and a wave of panic overcame me as […]
+‘COVID-19 has left me with mixed emotions entering my final year at University’ On March 23rd, the government ordered a full-scale lockdown in the UK.
+At the time, I was still in Leeds […]

 Fill in your details in the form to the right to access the full article.